-Atkinson Borderer 4X2 tractor unit Reg No MVD 432L has had quite an eventful life and now over forty years old is still on the road today.
+Atkinson Borderer 4X2 tractor unit Reg No MVD 432L has had quite an eventful life and now almost fifty years old is still on the road today.

 Originally registered new to a member of the Transport Development Group Ltd 'Monkland Motors of Airdrie' on the 1st of May 1973 it was in March 1975 that Tom Riding travelled up to Scotland and bought all ten Atkinson Borderer's that they had been operating after TDG Ltd decided to close the company down.

 One of these ten Atkinsons was Atkinson Borderer 4X2 tractor unit Reg No MVD 432L which became Fleet No 21 'Couragous' in the Riding fleet.